Care planning and communication are central to safe management of medicines for people during care at the end of their life.

 Anticipatory prescribing

-Care providers should be aware of local schemes to access anticipatory medicines.
+Care providers should be aware of any local schemes to access anticipatory medicines.
 This includes outside of normal working hours.

 In the last days of life

 Decisions made should be recorded in the care plan.
+The care plan should also include oral health care needs.

 Symptom control